Twenty questions

-Twenty questions is a spoken parlor game, which encourages deductive reasoning and creativity.
-It originated in the United States and was played widely in the 19th century.
+Twenty questions is a spoken parlor game which encourages deductive reasoning and creativity.
+It originated in the United States by Maggie Noonan and was played widely in the 19th century.
 It escalated in popularity during the late 1940s, when it became the format for a successful weekly radio quiz program.

 In the traditional game, the "answerer" chooses something that the other players, the "questioners", must guess.
 They take turns asking a question which the answerer must answer with "yes" or "no".
 In variants of the game, answers such as "maybe" are allowed.
-Sample questions could be: "Is it bigger than a breadbox?", "Is it alive?", and finally "Is it this pen?"
+Sample questions could be: "Is it bigger than a breadbox?", "Is it alive?", and finally "Is it this pen?".
 Lying is not allowed.
 If a questioner guesses the correct answer, they win and become the answerer for the next round.
 If 20 questions are asked without a correct guess, then the answerer has stumped the questioners and gets to be the answerer for another round.

 Careful selection of questions can greatly improve the odds of the questioner winning the game.
-For example, a question such as "Does it involve technology for communications, entertainment or work?" can allow the questioner to cover a broad range of areas using a single question that can be answered with a simple "yes" or "no", significantly narrowing down the possibilities.
+For example, a question such as "Does it involve technology for communications, entertainment, or work?" can allow the questioner to cover a broad range of areas using a single question that can be answered with a simple "yes" or "no", significantly narrowing down the possibilities.

 Popular variants

 A variant is called "animal, vegetable, or mineral".
 This is taken from the Linnaean taxonomy of the natural world.
 In this version, the answerer tells the questioners at the start of the game whether the subject belongs to the animal, vegetable or mineral kingdom.
 These categories can produce odd technicalities, such as a wooden table being classified as a vegetable (since wood comes from trees), or a belt being both animal (if leather) or vegetable (if cloth), and mineral (if it has a metal or plastic buckle).
 Another variant is "person, place, or thing".

 Other versions specify that the item to be guessed should be in a given category, such as actions, occupations, famous people, etc. In Hungary a similar game is named after Simon bar Kokhba.
-A version of twenty questions called yes and no is played as a parlour game by characters in Charles Dickens' A Christmas Carol.
+A version of twenty questions called "yes and no" is played as a parlor game by characters in Charles Dickens' A Christmas Carol.